KayChansiri/jour-701-AI-research-methods/docs/index.md

 Begin by examining how research is changing as AI, computation, and large language models become part of contemporary research workflows.

-Students learn foundational concepts behind large language models and Transformers, become familiar with Google Colab and basic Python, and explore how pretrained language models can support research tasks such as literature screening and classification.
+You will learn foundational concepts behind large language models and Transformers, become familiar with Google Colab and basic Python, and explore how pretrained language models can support research tasks such as literature screening and classification.

 The goal is **computational literacy, not software engineering**.
 No prior programming experience is required.